Code of Conduct

 Projects, incidents, negotiations and contracts, where participants have access to inside information must be documented.
 This is required by the STA § 3-5.

-c.
-The project reach a stage where it is likely to materialize in a contract/agreement.
+c) The project reaches a stage where it is likely to materialize in a contract/agreement.

 The Board has implemented insider-regulations to prevent the misuse of material inside information by persons affiliated to the Company when trading in the Company’s financial instruments:

 Insiders (all employees) with knowledge of significant inside information regarding the Company shall not sell, buty, or trade financial instruments issued by STRONGPOINT.
 If you are in any doubt if you possess such information, you must contact the Group CEO before trading in the Company’s financial instruments.